dmotte/docker-portmap-server/README.md

     dmotte/portmap-server \
     myuser:8080
 ```

-TODO test the procedure above with the command
-TODO test the docker-compose stack

 To test the server on-the-fly, you can connect to it and setup a remote port forwarding tunnel, by running the following OpenSSH command in another shell: